 Camille has worked to advance the interests of animals for over a decade.
 As a lawyer, Camille represents individuals and organizations in animal law cases, defends animal advocates, and seeks out litigation that enhances the interests of animals.
 As an advocate, Camille’s work includes documenting the commercial seal kill on Canada’s East Coast, exposing cruelty in farming, and campaigns against trophy hunting, circuses, zoos, aquariums, shark finning, puppy mills, and more.
 She is a frequent lecturer and media commentator on animal issues.

 Upwards of 750 million farmed animals are killed each year in Canada, making them the largest population of animals under human care.
 Anna specializes in issues related to farmed animal law, policy, and advocacy, holding degrees in law from the University of Toronto and psychology from the University of British Columbia.
 Her efforts have contributed to groundbreaking animal cruelty charges and raids, policy reform, and individual behaviour changes that benefit animals.
+She frequently speaks and writes about farmed animal and animal rights law issues.
 Anna is a mother of two.

 A former professor of history, Elizabeth is now devoted full time to animal issues.
 She has participated in a number of federal, provincial and municipal campaigns to improve animal protection legislation, and has served on the boards of several animal welfare charities.
 She resides in Charlottetown, Prince Edward Island and is currently pursuing a law degree with the University of London International Programmes, allowing her to examine how more progressive animal legislation in the EU may be applied to a Canadian context.